Naturhistoriska/backup2nrm/README.md

 # backup2nrm

-TODO: rewrite for decomission of milou:
+- Last modified: tor aug 12, 2021  07:52
+- Sign: JN

+## Description

-Backup script for transferring UPPMAX files to NRM.
+Script for transferring UPPMAX files to backup server on NRM.

+The current backup server is named nrmdna01.nrm.se and has limited access.

+For transfer, we use rsync over ssh.

 Assuming file structure similar to:

 - On rackham:

-        /proj/sllstore2017-x-xxx

-- On NRM:

-        /dnadata/projects/nrmuser

-**OLD:**

-- On milou:

-        /proj/b1234567/INBOX/A.Name_12_34

-- On NRM:

-        /dnadata/projects/nrmuser/b1234567/INBOX/A.Name_12_34

-We wish to be able to do `backup2nrm b1234567` in order to sync files in the INBOXes

-Then, in principle, it would suffice issuing this command (on UPPMAX):

-    backup2nrm -s -a b1234567

-The command above will:

-1. Connect to NRM with `rsync` to find out the size of all files needed to be transferred
-2. Send some test data to NRM to estimate the transfer speed
-3. Create a slurm script in the current working directory
-4. Submit the slurm script to the batch system on UPPMAX

-An alternative usage (only item 3. above), is

-    backup2nrm b1234567

-Then, the user need to review the generated slurm script, and submit it manually using `sbatch slurmscript`.

-## Usage

-For detailed information, use `backup2nrm -h`
+        /proj/projectname

+- On NRM (where XXX is a department acronym, currently in use: BIO, BOT, ZOO, and nrmuser is the user in the Windows ActiveDirectory)

+        /projects/XXX-projects/nrmuser

 ## Installation

 0. From NRM IT-support, get information about
     1. Name and IP address for the NRM backup computer (below called `nrmcomputer`).
     2. User name on the backup computer (prob. same as your Windows user).
 Below called `nrmuser`.
-    3. Directory structure on NRM backup computer (e.g. `/dnadata/projects/`)
+    3. Directory structure on NRM backup computer (e.g. `/projects/BIO-projects`)
+    4. How to set up "passwordless communication between uppmax and nrmdna01.nrm.se"
 1. Login to UPPMAX (`rackham.uppmax.uu.se`)
 2. Clone the repository from [https://github.com/NBISweden/backup2nrm.git](https://github.com/NBISweden/backup2nrm.git), using
     - `git clone https://github.com/NBISweden/backup2nrm.git`
+3. Put the file `backup2nrmdna01` in your PATH (on UPPMAX)
-3. Edit the `backup2nrm` file to add values for
+4. For convenience, edit the `backup2nrmdna01` file to add values for
     1. `$nrmuser`
-    2. `$mailuser`
+    2. `$email`
-    3. `$nrmcomputer`
+    3. `$department`
-4. Put the file `backup2nrm` in your PATH (on UPPMAX)
+    4. (`$nrmpath`)
+    5. (`$cpuaccount`)

+## Usage

+For detailed information, use `backup2nrmdna01 -h`

+One example (run on uppmax, and with some default values edited in the script):

+    $ backup2ndmdna01 -c snic123-45-678 -autotime -s /proj/snic123-45-678/delivery012345